Jqual1/blog/_posts/2022/2022-5-19-May-Update.md

     - Added new backgrounds and avatars
     - Uploaded to itch
   - Climate Goes Political
-    - Finshed making the cities more varied
+    - Finished making the cities more varied
     - Uploaded to itch
   - Astronomical Bodies
     - Fixed Center of Gravity